EMBEDDING AN AUDIO FILE

 Back to EMBEDDING MEDIA ON A WEB PAGE ...

-Here is the original code snippet that works in all browsers, except as noted above about MSIE.
+Here is the original code snippet that works in all browsers.

 As an example I will use a Windows Media meta file - wax or asx.
 Since that is designed for streaming, it is more appropriate for embedding than the actual audio file itself.
 The width and height specified are commensurate with the player controls being shown.
 Unfortunately Firefox does not show the media information.